How to Recover from BurnoutJul 01, 2022

 So now your mom is born with this hyper-responsive nervous system, and guess what?
 You're going to be born from your mother.
 So your genetics are already altered because of what her genetic changes based on her grandmother's experiences.
 So now you might be born with a tendency towards anxiety, OCD, depression and nervous system disorders as well, and these are healable.

 Ashley: And to me that's just amazing, first of all, that we can trace that path so to speak.
 Because I know for me personally it was like, "Okay, this makes sense.
 I'm not really broken in any way, it's just this is just where I came from and I get to heal, it's possible to heal," which I think is a great transition into healing from the inflammation that is also caused from this high state of stress or high sensitivity nervous system as well as what our gut is doing or maybe not doing, as you're working through, or in burnout.
-So if you wanted to, I'd love to hear some of your thoughts on how burnout affects not only the inflammation as well as how its effect on the gut?
+So if you wanted to, I'd love to hear some of your thoughts on how to reverse adrenal fatigue naturally and how burnout affects not only the inflammation as well as how its effect on the gut?
 And then what's that healing process like?
 How do you pick which place to go?

-Dr. Ameet: So before I go further I want everyone to know that there are Free Holistic Medicine Courses Online on my website that walks you through exactly what I'm going to share - how to heal your gut, your liver, your adrenal glands and emotional trauma and how it all ties together.
+Dr. Ameet: So before I go further I want everyone to know that there are Free Holistic Medicine Courses Online and holistic medicine books on my website that walks you through exactly what I'm going to share - how to heal your gut, your leaky liver, your adrenal glands and emotional trauma and how it all ties together.
 So you can always read and watch those videos if you get lost here.
 But first of all, you have a stomach and you have intestines, your intestines are like a nice tube, a nice lining, it kept healthy by good bacteria and good food.
 Over time with antibiotic use, poor diets, there's gluten, dairy, too much sugar, etcetera, the good bacteria get killed off, the lining gets damaged as well and you get holes in your intestine.

 Then with that toxins leak into your bloodstream and that causes inflammation everywhere in your body - leading cause for asthma, eczema, arthritis, a lot of chronic conditions.
 The chronic inflammation triggers or stresses your adrenal glands to produce cortisol.
 And your adrenal glands are already stressed with the loyalties we talked about, with stress, with trauma, etcetera, combine that with the demand for cortisol from inflammation your adrenal glands burn out even more, you go into adrenal imbalance.
 Adrenal imbalance then suppresses serotonin, dopamine, melatonin and GABA, leading to mental health symptoms such as depression, anxiety, OCD, insomnia.